sergiocollado/potpourri/Notes_on_Linux/05_Notes_on_Linux_interrupts_and_bottom_halves.md

 Segmentation fault (core dumped)
 ```

-In this case we are attemping to write to a memory that it is now allow, we don't have access writes, so a general protection fault is triggered.
+In this case we are attemping to write to a memory that it is not allow, we don't have access writes, so a general protection fault is triggered.

 We can see it should be a fault, but in linux is denominated as a trap.